 Map of the Big Island of Hawaii.

-The Kona/Waikoloa area is where the majority of visitors choose to stay.
-You won’t find much around the rest of the island, especially if you’re looking for a high-end or luxury resort.
-Furthermore, from a cost perspective, it doesn’t make sense to switch locations as it costs more every time you do that.
+Furthermore, it doesn’t make sense to switch locations from a cost perspective as it costs more every time you do that.
 Even if money is no object, spending time moving yourselves and your stuff is a pain!
-Just stay in the Waikoloa/Kohala area where the resorts are, or even in Kona.
+Just stay in the Waikoloa/Kohala area where the resorts are, or even in Kona town.

 You’ll likely arrive on the Big Island sometime in the afternoon.
 However, depending on where you live, you’re going to feel like it’s evening/night.
 I highly encourage you to check into your resort but try to stay awake to help your body adjust.